 Full Moon Sail & Stargazer Cruise Onboard The Schooner America 2.0

 The105 foot Schooner, America 2.0, is the most elegant vessel in the Classic Harbor line.
 She sails from the Historic Seaport November thru April in Key West.
 We love to go on their Stargazers sail, navigating the waters by the stars like they did long ago.
 We have also been out on their Full Moon Sail and always feel like sailors of old!

 Take a cooking class and learn how to make everything from mouth-watering appetizers to dazzling deserts.
 They also teach you how to select the right meats and vegetables for a higher quality dish.

 Chef Jennifer Cornell will teach you how to be an impressive chef and host of your next dinner party!
 Contact her here for more information.

 The Pelican Path Self-Guided Historic Tour of Key West

 For the history buffs, the Old Island Restoration Foundation has put together a list of sites to visit on your trip.
 Explore and wander at leisure through Key West’s wonderful history along the charming streets of Old Town.
-Click here for a printable version to take on your walk or bike ride around town.
-You can also take the tour from your smartphone here.

 For a wonderful introduction to the rich history of Key West you can read historian Jerry Wilkinson’s account here.